namitasathish/SpaceX-UI-Clone/README.md

 # SpaceX-UI-Clone
-An mirrored version of the spaceX  webpage
+A mirrored version of the spaceX  webpage